 If you decide to take some time out, our advice on dealing with gaps in CVs and applications includes tips on how to account for this when you are job hunting.

 Employers will also be interested in the skills you've developed from extracurricular activities and work experience.
 If you take on a part-time bar job or retail job to help with your finances while you are studying, don't overlook this when the time comes to apply for jobs.
 Our advice on ten skills you can gain from doing a part-time bar job and ten skills you can gain from doing a part-time retail job explains how to make the most of this kind of work experience.

-If you decide you don't want to continue studying full-time at university and would prefer to train and learn on the job, you could explore the option of applying for a higher apprenticeship.
-TARGETcareers, our website for school leavers, has some useful advice about different types and level of apprenticeship.
+If you decide you don't want to continue studying full-time at university and would prefer to train and learn on the job, you could explore the option of applying for a higher or degree apprenticeship; targetapprenticeships, our website for school leavers, has some useful advice about the different types and level of apprenticeship .